infodeco/computeUI/README.md

 The repository contains two implementation:
 - an implementation in Python that works together with the Python package [dit](https://github.com/dit/).
-- an implementation in Matlab.
+- an implementation in Matlab/Octave.

 ## Python